techidaily/site-article-helps/source/_posts/updated-secrets-unveiled-creating-professional-srt-files-for-2024.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983472/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-Make sure you Uncheck the ‘Hide Extension’ and ‘If no extension is provided’ checkboxes.
-Then click the ‘Save’ button to complete the operation!

 ## Pro Tips: DIY SRT Creation for Videos like a Pro After Creating